 Please let me know if I can assist further.

-#10 Updated by Chris Buechler almost 4 years ago
+#10 Updated by Chris Buechler over 4 years ago

 - Subject changed from New URL Table (Ports) Alias entries need to be saved twice to New URL Table (Ports) alias can cause invalid ruleset when alias changes not yet applied